bpt26/parsimony/1_sample_selection/README.md

 These files consist entirely of public sequences using scripts from [this repository](https://github.com/roblanf/sarscov2phylo).
 Also included in this directory is `wuhan.ref.fa`, which contains the [SARS-CoV-2 reference sequence](https://github.com/yatisht/usher/blob/master/test/NC_045512v2.fa), masked to N at all problematic sites.

+### Filter incomplete/ambiguous samples
-#### Retain only samples with 28kb of nt at positions where reference is non-N. VCF does not contain all sites, so use MSA.
+Retain only samples with at least 28kb of nt at positions where reference is non-N. VCF does not contain all sites, so use MSA.

 ```
+cd .. && mkdir tmp
-matUtils summary -i publicMsa.2021-03-18.masked.pb -s samples.tsv
+matUtils summary -i input/publicMsa.2021-03-18.masked.pb -s tmp/samples.tsv
-python getFaCount.py # outputs count for each sample in bases conditional on that position not being N in ref, and .fa of those with counts >28000
+python3 scripts/getFaCount.py # outputs count for each sample in bases conditional on that position not being N in ref, and .fa of those with counts >28000  (takes ~30 minutes)
 awk '$2 >= 28000 {print}' sample_to_count.txt  | wc -l
 # 385753
+gzip 28000_samples.fa
 gzip -dc 28000_samples.fa.gz | grep ">" | wc -l
 # 385753
-gzip 28000_samples.fa
 ```

 #### Retain only samples with fewer than 2 characters that are not ['A','C','G','T','N','-'] and prune these from the .pb.